toddcf/code-snippets/javascript/reserved-words/keywords/new.md

 ## new function

-When you use the `new` keyword to create a function, it creates a new object that is an *instance of* that function instead of whatever would have been returned from that function.
+When you use the `new` keyword to create a function, it creates and returns a new *object* that is an *instance of* that function instead of whatever would have been returned from that function.
 For example:

 ```
 function Pizza() {